This is the top of this pageSite menu here

 Image History Exhibition Room 1

-History Exhibition Room 1
+History exhibition room 1

-Inagi's historical stage
+The historical stage of Inagi

 The topography of Inagi is said to have been Tama ( ) of Yokoyama ( ) " It is composed of the Tama Hills and the flat land along the Tama River.
 You can learn about the topography and natural environment that were the stage for Inagi's history through photo panels and topographical maps.